It has just come to our attention that some rogue users are exchanging BAT tips using Brave Browser.

 Brave trusts you with some BAT in order to tip good publishers.
 When you withhold those funds and use them to tip a exchange group partner with the promise to send you a commission, you are embezzling BAT funds what were entrusted to you.

-Do not join BAT tip exchange groups unless you want to receive a visit from the FBI.
+Do not join BAT tip exchange groups, unless you want to receive a Cease and Desist order or worse.